What Is GitHub — From What It Is to How to Use It

 What are the types of version control systems?

-Version control systems include 2 categories: “Centralized” and “Distributed”.
+Version control systems include two categories: “Centralized” and “Distributed”.

 What is a centralized version control system?

 In Centralized Version Control Systems (CVCS), all project contents are stored on a central server.
-Each user receives the code from the “Master Repository” or server and sends the changes made on it to the central version.
-So to register any changes, we need to connect to the server.
+Each user receives the code from the “Master Repository” or server and sends the changes made to the central version.
+So, to register any changes, we need to connect to the server.
 Centralized version control is easier to learn than distributed version control.

 What is distributed version control?

-The mechanism of “Distributed Version Control Systems” (DVCS) is similar to centralized version control mechanisms.
-The biggest difference between the two is that in the centralized version, instead of a single repository on the server, each programmer keeps a “copy” of the entire history on their local computer.
+The “Distributed Version Control Systems” (DVCS) mechanism is similar to centralized version control mechanisms.
+The most significant difference between the two is that in the centralized version, instead of a single repository on the server, each programmer keeps a “copy” of the entire history on their local computer.

-The distributed version control system is more complex and much faster than its centralized version.
-Also, in addition to not relying on network performance, they also provide offline access.
+The distributed version control System is more complex and much faster than its centralized version.
+It does not rely on network performance and provides offline access.

 What is a gate?

-Despite what is shown about the life of programmers in movies and the image that the general public has of developers and think of them as isolated and far from social life, social life and cooperation (participation) play a significant role in this group of people.
-By the way, Git and GitHub are used as a tool in this regard and for collaboration between programmers.
+Despite what is shown about the lives of programmers in movies and the general public’s image of developers as isolated and distant from social life, social life and cooperation (participation) play a significant role in this group.
+By the way, Git and GitHub are used as tools for this and for collaboration among programmers.

-Git is a free and open source “distributed version control system” that tracks changes made to any set of computer files.
-One of the uses of Git is to create coordination between programmers who work on a common source code and collaboratively advance the development process of the project.
-The goals of Git include high speed, data integrity, and other things.
+Git is a free and open-source” distributed version control system” that tracks changes to any computer File set.
+One house of Git is to coordinate programmers who work on a standard source code and collaboratively advance the project’s Development process.
+Git’s goals include high speed and data integrity.

 Git was written by Linus Torvalds in 2005 to develop the Linux kernel.
-Of course, other kernel developers also contributed to the development and creation of its initial version.
-This system is licensed under the GPL2 license and is maintained by Junio Hamano.
-In the following, we will briefly review some of the terms in Git together.
+Of course, other kernel developers also contributed to the design and creation of its initial version.
+This SysSystem is licensed under the GPL2 license and is maintained by Junio Hamano.
+In the following, we will briefly review some of the Git terms together.

 What is a Repository?

-“Repo”, “Repository” or “Repository” is a collection of files and folders that we are going to track with Git.
-In other words, it can be said that the repository keeps the history of changes made by the team members on the project.
+“Repo,””Repository,” or “Repository” refers to a collection of files and folders that we will track with Git.
+In other words, the repository stores the history of changes made by the project team.

 What kind of tool is GitHub?

 GitHub is one of the most popular remote storage solutions for Git repositories.
-It also allows us to set access permissions for projects, track and submit bugs, subscribe to repository notifications, use a GUI instead of the command line, and more.
-Normally, repositories are published as “Public”, but by paying a fee we can also have “Private” repositories.
+It also allows us to set project access permissions, track and submit bugs, subscribe to repository notifications, use a GUI instead of the command line, and more.
+Typically, repositories are published as “Public”, but we can also have “Private” repositories by paying a fee.

-The term “commit” refers to the process of saving the changes made in the project.
-Note that commits are on the local system until they are pushed to the remote repository.
+The term “commit” refers to the process of saving changes to a project.
+Note that commits are on the local SysSystem until pushed to the remote repository.

-The “push” action is actually a complement to the “commit” action.
-It can be said that “Pushing” is done to synchronize our commits with the cloud platform (or GitHub).
+The “push” action implements the “commit” action.
+I” Pushing is done to synchronize our commits with the cloud platform (or GitHub).
 We can push multiple commits.

 What is meant by Branch in Gate?

-The reason for creating a branch may be to add a new feature to the project or for testing purposes.
-By doing this, the integrity of the project is maintained, and there is a way to revert to the previous state in case of sabotage.
-They also allow us to do our own work without disturbing the work of other team members (or vice versa).
+Creating a branch may be necessary to add a new feature to the project or for testing purposes.
+This maintains the integrity of the project and allows for reverting to the previous state in case of sabotage.
+Branching will also enable us to do our own work without disturbing others’ work (or vice versa).

 What is the meaning of Merge in Git?

-When the desired branch is complete (the desired development is done and its bugs are fixed as much as possible) and is ready to become part of the main code of the project, we can merge it into the “Master Branch” (Master Branch).
+When the desired branch is complete (the desired Development is done, and its bugs are fixed as much as possible) and is ready to become part of the main code of the project, we can merge it into the “Main Branch” (Main Branch).
 Merge).
-A “merge” is nothing more than merging (merging) 2 branches together, so that our new or updated code becomes an official part of the main codebase, and anyone who creates a branch from the point of the merge onwards Our codes will be a part of it.
+A “merge” is nothing more than combining two branches so that our new or updated code becomes an official part of the main codebase, and anyone who creates a branch from the point of the merge onwards.
+Our codes will be a part of it.

 What does Clone mean in Git?

-Cloning takes the entire online repository and creates an exact copy of it on our local machine.
+Cloning copies the entire online repository to our local machine.
 There are many reasons for this, the most important of which can include starting a project from a faulty repository, switching workstations, or starting mid-project with a new team.